go-godo/godo/README.md

     Env = `
         GOPATH=.vendor:$GOPATH
-        SERVER__PORT=8000
+        PG_USER="developer"
     `

-Funcs can add or override environment variables as part of the command string.
+Functions can add or override environment variables as part of the command string.
+Note that environment variables are set similar to how you would set them in a shell; however, the `Run` and `Start` functions do not use a shell.

     p.Task("build", func() {
         Run("GOOS=linux GOARCH=amd64 go build" )
     })

-The effective environment is: parent (if inherited) <- Env <- func's overrides
+The effective environment for `Run` or `Start` is: `parent (if inherited) <- Env <- func overrides`

+The effective environment for `Bash` is: `parent (if inherited) <- Env`

 Note: Interpolation of `$VARIABLE` is always from parent environment even if `InheritParentEnv` is `false`.